A universal Euler system for GSp(4)

 \subsubsection{Endoscopic classification}

 The automorphic representations contributing to the discrete spectrum $L^2_{\mathrm{disc}}(G, \chi)$ have been classified by Arthur and Gee--Ta\"ibi: see \cite{arthur04} for an overview, Conjecture 2.5.6 of \cite{geetaibi18} for a precise statement for arbitrary GSpin groups, and Theorem 7.4.1 for its proof in the case of $\operatorname{GSpin}_5 = \GSp_4$.
-They can be partitioned into global packets, one for each ``Arthur parameter'' $\tau$, which is a formal sum of $\chi$-self-dual cuspidal automorphic representations of $\GL_1$ and $\GL_2$ satisfying certian conditions.
-We shall be interested in the case of \emph{semisimple} parameters $\tau$, which are given by either a single $\chi$-selfdual cuspidal automorphic representation of $\GL_4$ (``general type''); \item the formal sum $\pi \boxplus \pi'$ of two distinct cuspidal automorphic representations of $\GL_2$ of central character $\chi$ (``Yoshida type'').
+They can be partitioned into global packets, one for each ``Arthur parameter'' $\tau$, which is a formal sum of $\chi$-self-dual cuspidal automorphic representations of $\GL_1$ and $\GL_2$ satisfying certain conditions.
+We shall be interested in the case of \emph{semisimple} parameters $\tau$, which are given by either \begin{itemize} \item a single $\chi$-selfdual cuspidal automorphic representation of $\GL_4$ (``general type''); \item the formal sum $\pi \boxplus \pi'$ of two distinct cuspidal automorphic representations of $\GL_2$, both of central character $\chi$ (``Yoshida type''). \end{itemize}

 The corresponding global packet $\widetilde{\Pi}_{\tau}$ is a product of local packets $\widetilde{\Pi}_{\tau_v}$ of $G(\QQ_v)$-representations (and these local packets are singletons for almost all $v$).
-In the general-type case, every element in the global packet has multiplicity 1 in the discrete spectrum.
+In the general-type case, every element in the global packet is automorphic, and has multiplicity 1 in the discrete spectrum.

 In the Yoshida case, only ``half'' of these representations are automorphic.
 More precisely, for each place $v$, a choice of representation $\Pi_v \in \widetilde{\Pi}_{\tau_v}$ determines a character $\xi_{\Pi_v}$ of a certain centralizer group $\cS_\tau$ isomorphic to $\ZZ/ 2\ZZ$ (notations as in \S 5 of \cite{arthur04}); and the product $\sideset{}{'}\bigotimes_v \Pi_v$ is automorphic iff $\prod_v \xi_v = 1$ (and has multiplicity 1 in this case).
 This is an instance of Arthur's multiplicity formula (Theorem 7.4.1 of \cite{geetaibi18}).

 In either case, each local packet contains a unique generic representation (whose associated character $\xi_{\Pi_v}$ is trivial); and the tensor product of these locally-generic representations is automorphic and globally generic (a \emph{a priori} stronger condition than being everywhere locally generic).
 See Remark 7.4.7 of \cite{geetaibi18}.